caedney/calendar-reformat/README.md

 # calendar-reformat
-A small script to reformat a calendar table
+A small script to reformat a calendar